Point Blue works closely with many professional research partners on various conservation projects. Learn more about these top scientists below.

-Dr. Ainley initiated Point Blue's research in the Antarctic ecosystem in the early 1970s.
-He continues his Antarctic work today with H.T.
-Harvey & Associates and works closely with Point Blue scientists on several Antarctic ecosystem research and conservation projects.
+Dr. Ainley initiated Point Blue's research in the Antarctic ecosystem in the early 1970s, and directed marine research for Point Blue for many years.
+One of the world's leading experts on seabirds, Dr. Ainley now works for H.T.
+Harvey & Associates and collaborates closely with Point Blue scientists on several Antarctic and California Current ecosystem research and conservation projects.
 View Dr. Ainley's curriculum vitae here.
 (David Ainley pictured left with Point Blue colleague Dr. Grant Ballard, Chief Science Officer, photo by Viola Toniolo)

 Sarah Allen, PhD

-Dr. Allen is the National Park Service Western Region’s Ocean and Coastal Program Lead and works closely with Point Blue's Marine scientists.
+Dr. Allen is the National Park Service Pacific West Region’s Ocean and Coastal Resources Program Lead and works closely with Point Blue's Marine scientists.
 She received our 2012 award for lifetime conservation achievement.
+She is lead author on a UC Press Field guide on Marine Mammals of the Pacific Coast and has published many articles with Point Blue biologists.
 Learn more about Sarah in this 2014 Bay Nature Magazine interview.

 Frances Bidstrup began volunteering for Point Blue’s Snowy Plover Project as a researcher examining the plovers’ breeding success at Wilder State Beach in Santa Cruz County in 1979.
 From 1983-1989 she helped to expand the scope of the project by covering several additional sites in Monterey County, which included taking on the role of volunteer coordinator for a west coast winter plover survey project, which she has continued to the present.
 With great skill and charm, she has recruited and managed hundreds of volunteer observers who conduct regular winter Snowy Plover surveys at particular beaches.
 She has helped to manage the enormous data set that has amassed on the occurrence of non-breeding plovers at hundreds of locations.
 These data have informed land management decisions and helped to highlight the occurrence and importance of natural resources on the coast.